 Strong results were achieved throughout the rest of the sale, with an exceptional Collection of World Beetles, Insects and Carabids in a specimen cabinet selling for £3,200 (plus buyer’s premium), and a Rowland Ward Gamecock, circa 1900-1920, in full fighting dress selling for £3,500 (plus buyer’s premium).
 The sale resulted in a total Hammer Price of £92,800 with 89% of the 244 lots sold.

-All auction entries at Tennants are sold strictly in accordance with CITES (The Convention on International Trade in Endangered Species of Wild Flora and Fauna) regulations, and any necessary licences or Pre-sale approvals are obtained from Animal Health, Bristol.
+All auction entries are sold strictly in accordance with CITES (The Convention on International Trade in Endangered Species of Wild Flora and Fauna) regulations, and any necessary licences or Pre-sale approvals are obtained from Animal Health, Bristol.

 We are currently accepting lots for the next sale of Natural History and Taxidermy will take place on 5 October, please contact us on 01969 623780 or firstname.lastname@example.org

 Catalogue and results available HERE